Château Troplong Mondot Saint-Emilion 2018 - 1er Grand Cru Classé B

 Wine rated (2021 guide) 98/100

-This is a very linear yet complex red wine, revealing aromas of blackberry, blueberry, black truffle, bark, and stone.
-There are also notes of chalk and minerality.
+This is a red wine that is both linear and complex, revealing aromas of blackberry, blueberry, black truffle, bark, and stone.
+It also features notes of chalk and minerality.
 It is full-bodied and well-structured, with magnificent intensity and freshness.
-Muscular, it has remarkable structure and brilliance.
-The finish has salty and savory notes.
-Try it after 2024.
+Robust, it possesses remarkable structure and brilliance.
+The finish features savory, salty notes.
+Best enjoyed after 2024.

 Yves Beck